Here's a PDF version of our presentation on Grand Strategy and Creative Tactics. See video and and further exploration of concepts below.

 At Backbone we gradually shifted from an ideologically progressive platform to a human rights framework.
 But arguing for and about rights pushed us to dig more deeply to the source of those rights.
 Why, because rights are derivative… they flow from something else, i.e. fundamental value assumptions.
 "Unalienable," "endowed by creator," "self-evident" all point assumption of ultimate value, a sacred source from which rights are derived.

-Currently, the Backbone Campaign characterizes our the growing movement we are part of and overarching work ahead as a battle between paradigms.
+Currently, the Backbone Campaign characterizes the growing movement we are part of and the overarching work ahead as a battle between paradigms.
 In one paradigm, everything is For Sale.
-In the alternate paradigm we fight to defend and grow power for nothing of ultimate importance is actually For Sale.
-We have Rights because at their foundation/essence Life, Community, Nature, and our Obligations to Future Generations are Sacred.
+In the alternate paradigm we fight to defend and grow power for - NOTHING of ultimate importance is actually For Sale.
+We have Rights because at their foundation/essence: Life, Community, Nature, and our Obligations to Future Generations are beyond price, or in other words sacred.
 Thus, "Protection of the Sacred" is the foundation for protecting self-evident, endowed by creator, unalienable rights.
 Love is the principle of connectivity that binds us together in the paradigm we fight for.

 (Below adapted from the work of Chuck Spinney, Col. John R. Boyd, Sun Tzu and others.)

 - Undermine alliances of opponent, lesson their cohesion, weaken their resolve.